What is the Best Form of Therapy in Phobia Treatment?

 Self-Hypnosis-Change-The-Mind-in-The-Subconscious

-Misleading Claims That Can Make Your Phobia Worse
+Misleading Phobia Treatment Claims Actually Make Your Phobia Worse!

-The amygdala, or the ‘survival brain’ is a part of our brain’s limbic system that plays a critical role in our fear response.
+The part of our brain known as the Amygdala is a part of our brain’s limbic system that plays a critical role in our fear response.
 It assesses threats from memories of past experiences and then triggers the fight-or-flight reaction.
 This ancient survival mechanism is designed to protect us from danger.
 However, when the amygdala records a non-threatening stimulus as dangerous, it leads to irrational fears or phobias.
 Unfortunately, it is often inaccurate about real danger!

 Inconveniently, the amygdala doesn’t realise that thousands of years have gone by and that we are no longer cavemen living in the bushes.
 We have evolved too quickly for it to have adapted to our current living conditions.
 Back then, everything could kill us, so we needed an heighten sense of danger and precaution.
 Obviously, this is no longer the case in our modern age.
 The risks to our lives are significantly lower.
 Now, more than ever, humans are living longer and healthier with the aid of modern medicine and science.